Aditi069/Fake-News-Detection/README.md

-# Fake News Detection
+# Fake News Detection using ML
- ML models Like Logistic regression, Decision tree, AdaBoost, Random Forest